Henry Burnell (author): Landgartha

 Landgartha, Burnell's only surviving play, was produced at the Werburgh Street Theatre on St. Patrick's Day 1640. it was the first work by an Irish playwright to be produced on the Irish stage and one of the last productions before the theatre closed in 1641.
 The text of the play was published in Dublin in 1641 under the title "Landgartha, a tragi-comedy as it was presented in the new theatre in Dublin with good applause".
-The foreword contains evidence that Burnell wrote other plays which have not survived: a previous work failed due to "spite".
+The foreword contains evidence that Burnell wrote other plays which have not survived: he claims that a previous work failed due to "spite".
 He is thought to have collaborated with the leading English dramatist James Shirley, who was working in Dublin between 1635 and 1640.
 The creation of a distinctive Irish theatre was a personal project of the Lord Deputy of Ireland, Thomas Wentworth, 1st Earl of Strafford, and Burnell benefitted from his patronage, despite Strafford's generally poor relations with the Anglo-Irish gentry.